-This four-week rotation provides clinical training in general pediatrics in the outpatient setting and will have students experience the care of infants children and adolescents issues specific to infancy, childhood and adolescence.
+This four-week rotation provides clinical training in general pediatrics in the outpatient setting and will have students experience the care of infants, children and adolescents with issues specific to infancy, childhood and adolescence.
 The student will learn to complete an appropriate history and physical exam for pediatric patients from birth to age 21.
 Emphasis will be placed on preventive health management for evaluation of growth milestones as well as immunization strategies.

-DO CLIN 807 Family Medicine:
+DO CLIN 807 Family Medicine/Primary Care I: